Round Two: AI for Clean Energy Systems

 The first year’s challenge sought breakthrough ideas for overcoming challenges in the fields of energy, environment and infrastructure.

-We are delighted to announce that the grand prize winner is Polaron, an artificial intelligence technology that dramatically accelerates the development of new advanced materials from decades to just a day.
+We are delighted to announce that the grand prize winner of £1 million, is Polaron, an artificial intelligence technology that dramatically accelerates the development of new advanced materials from decades to just a day.

 Read our blog on the winning team here.